Mount Elgon insurgency: Background

 The Kenyan Government gave later in the 1960s a 19,000 acre amount of land to landless families after its independence in 1963 from the UK.
 The SLDF was formed in 2005 to resist government eviction of squatters in Mount Elgon District.
 There were claims of corruption and land grabbing in the settlement process and it was viewed as an outfit formed and equipped by local politicians to prevent the resettlement process.
 The group would claim nationwide notoriety in the months leading to the December 2007 election when militia members launched a terror campaign targeting opponents of the Orange Democratic Movement which was the main opposition party at the time.

 Operation Okoa Maisha

 The Kenyan government at first did not take the activities of the Sabaot Land Defence Force seriously and chose to initially deploy police and paramilitary units to Mount Elgon District.
-It was only after violence persisted with increasing casualties inflicted on civilians and security forces did the government come to the realization that the group had morphed from a criminal group to a rebel outfit.
+It was only after violence persisted with increasing casualties inflicted on civilians and security forces that the government came to the realization that the group had morphed from a criminal group to a rebel outfit.